 Paparazzi Photography, From Dolce Vita to Today

-The current exhibition at Gallerie d’Italia, Palazzo Leoni Montanari at Intesa Sanpaolo’s museum in Vicenza explores the history of this pop-cultural phenomenon, tracking its evolution from Fellini to infamy.
+The current exhibition at Gallerie d’Italia, Palazzo Leoni Montanari at Intesa Sanpaolo’s museum in Vicenza, Italy explores the history of this pop-cultural phenomenon, tracking its evolution from Fellini to infamy.
 Titled Paparazzi! – Photographers and Stars from the Dolce Vita to the Present Day, the exhibition serves as a peculiar visual itinerary through the practice of so-called “stolen photography”, through which it is possible to reconstruct historical moments and phenomena of custom, in an ongoing reflection on the roles and functions of photography.

-Bringing together images from the 1950s right up to its developments in contemporary imagery, the show features the rich and famous, “along with those who would have liked to become so,” as explained by curator Walter Guadagnini.
+Bringing together photos from the 1950s right up to its developments in contemporary imagery, the show features the rich and famous, “along with those who would have liked to become so,” as explained by curator Walter Guadagnini.

 The Beginnings of Paparazzi Photography

-The paparazzi phenomenon exploded in Rome in the second half of the 1950s, when key figures such as Tazio Secchiaroli, Marcello Geppetti, Elio Sori, Lino Nanni, and Ezio Vitale began to work increasingly hard to catch unposed informal images of stars like Ava Gardner, Michelangelo Antonioni, and Sophia Loren.
-The exhibition opens with these images from the heyday of the Paparazzi, reconstructing the visual and cultural climate in which these images were first created and circulated, with particular attention to magazines, then the main information channel.
+The paparazzi phenomenon exploded in Rome in the second half of the 1950s, when key figures from Italy such as Tazio Secchiaroli, Marcello Geppetti, Elio Sori, Lino Nanni, and Ezio Vitale began to work increasingly hard to catch unposed informal images of stars like Ava Gardner, Michelangelo Antonioni, and Sophia Loren.
+The exhibition opens with these images from the heyday of the Italian Paparazzi, reconstructing the visual and cultural climate in which these photos were first created and circulated, with particular attention to magazines, then the main information channel.

 The Paparazzi and Voyeurism

 The exhibition also captures the way the changes in society and media influenced the evolution of paparazzi photography.
 As the practice became more secretive in an attempt to capture increasingly scandalous pictures, the paparazzi was transformed into a gaze from afar, a much more voyeuristic one.
-By the end of the century, the industry turned into an international obsession for exclusive photographs and videotapes of celebrities.
+By the end of the century, the industry turned into an international obsession for exclusive photos and videotapes of celebrities.

 This is best illustrated in the pictures of Jackie Onassis, who fell prey to a series of photoshoots showing her unveiled, in private settings, thus causing widespread clamor, and of Lady Diana, who was followed by paparazzi in every moment of her life, from her engagement to Charles to her inspections of minefields in Ex-Yugoslavia, up to a few seconds prior to her death.
 Over time, paparazzi photography became marked as a predatory practice, for the aggressive intrusion that became necessary in order to achieve the best shot that would make the front pages.
 Francesco Zanto, the co-curator of the show, explained: